Thorne-Sagendorph Art Gallery Kicks Off Its Fall Exhibitions

 Marwencol Documentary Thursday, November 15, 7 p.m.
 Colonial Theatre, 95 Main Street, Keene; free admission.
 The Colonial and the Thorne co-present Marwencol, director Jeff Malmberg’s award-winning 2010 Mark Hogancamp documentary; discussion to follow.

-Programs and events supported by the Robert P. Hubbard Family Trust and by Keene State College’s School of Arts, Education, and Culture and Division of Continuing Education and Extended Studies.
+Programs and events supported by the Robert P. Hubbard Family Trust and by Keene State College’s School of Arts, Education, and Humanities and Division of Continuing Education and Extended Studies.
 The Thorne thanks the lenders to the exhibitions and acknowledges the generous support of Indian King Framery, Stephen Shore and 303 Gallery, and Janet Hicks of 1 Mile Gallery, Kingston, NY.

 About the Thorne-Sagendorph Art Gallery